OWASP/ASVS/4.0/en/0x11-V2-Authentication.md

 The choice of NIST compliant authentication assertion level (AAL) should be performed as per NIST 800-63 guidelines as set out in *Selecting AAL* in [NIST 800-63 Section 6.2](https://pages.nist.gov/800-63-3/sp800-63-3.html#AAL_CYOA).

+## Warning

-We strongly urge everyone to adopt NIST 800-63, and align any policies, guidelines and standards with it, such as we've done here.
+While we strongly urge everyone to adopt NIST 800-63, full compliance with the ASVS 4.0 is not the same as full compliance with NIST 800-63.

 ## Authentication Verification Requirements